Cervical Cancer Screening Saves Lives!

 Concerned?
 Here’s How You Can Help

-NPWH issued a statement expressing our apprehension about the removal of co-testing in USPSTF draft guidelines.
-View our statements of support for effective screening and testing here.
+NPWH issued a statement expressing our apprehension about the removal of co-testing in the USPSTF guidelines.

 We encourage you to reach out to your Members of Congress and urge them to act.